-Putin Asked Face-To-Face Why His Political Rivals ‘End Up Dead’, Here Is His Response
+Putin Asked Face To Face Why His Political Rivals ‘End Up Dead,’ Here Is His Response

 Putin went on to directly addressed domestic crimes in Russia as a “side effect” of the Russian maturing as a nation.

-The Russian President also called into question the evidence of the assassinations attributed to Russia and demanded that the United Kingdom provides more proof of Russia’s involvement in the Skripal Novichok poisoning case.
+The Russian president also called into question the evidence of the assassinations attributed to Russia and demanded that the United Kingdom provides more proof of Russia’s involvement in the Skripal Novichok poisoning case.

 GOP senator: Trump played right into "Vladimir Putin's bloody hands" https://t.co/H4luFfb4WS pic.twitter.com/YRAgv6XNXw